 Singapore Stock Market Tipped To Open In The Red

-(RTTNews) - The Singapore stock market has moved higher in back-to-back sessions, improving more than 45 points or 1.5 percent along the way.
-The Straits Times Index now rests just above the 3,150-point plateau although it's likely to open under pressure on Thursday.
+(RTTNews) - The Singapore stock market on Thursday snapped the two-day winning streak in which it had improved more than 45 points or 1.5 percent.
+The Straits Times Index now rests just above the 3,150-point plateau and it may take further damage on Friday.

-The global forecast for the Asian markets is soft on recession fears and concerns about the outlook for interest rates.
-The European and U.S. markets were modestly lower and the Asian bourses are tipped to follow suit.
+The global forecast for the Asian markets is soft ahead of key U.S. employment data, which will affect the outlook for interest rates and the likelihood of recession.
+The European and U.S. markets were down and the Asian bourses are tipped to open in similar fashion.

-The STI finished modestly higher on Wednesday following gains from the financial shares and the property stocks, while the industrials were mixed.
+The STI finished barely lower on Thursday following losses from the properties, gains from the industrials and a mixed picture from the financial sector.

-Among the actives, Ascendas REIT rose 0.37 percent, while CapitaLand Integrated Commercial Trust surged 2.08 percent, CapitaLand Investment spiked 2.01 percent, City Developments added 0.64 percent, Comfort DelGro dropped 0.78 percent, DBS Group was up 0.12 percent, Emperador soared 2.06 percent, Genting Singapore advanced 1.26 percent, Hongkong Land jumped 1.76 percent, Keppel Corp perked 0.29 percent, Mapletree Pan Asia Commercial Trust strengthened 1.71 percent, Mapletree Industrial Trust improved 0.84 percent, Mapletree Logistics Trust rallied 1.94 percent, Oversea-Chinese Banking Corporation collected 0.50 percent, SATS slumped 1.34 percent, SembCorp Industries declined 1.29 percent, Singapore Technologies Engineering gained 0.57 percent, SingTel tumbled 2.30 percent, United Overseas Bank climbed 1.34 percent, Wilmar International lost 0.53 percent, Yangzijiang Financial retreated 1.33 percent and Yangzijiang Shipbuilding and Thai Beverage were unchanged.
+Among the actives, Ascendas REIT dipped 0.37 percent, while CapitaLand Integrated Commercial Trust sank 0.51 percent, CapitaLand Investment tumbled 1.69 percent, City Developments fell 0.38 percent, Comfort DelGro advanced 0.78 percent, DBS Group gained 0.51 percent, Emperador slumped 1.01 percent, Hongkong Land shed 0.43 percent, Keppel Corp rose 0.29 percent, Mapletree Pan Asia Commercial Trust declined 1.12 percent, Mapletree Logistics Trust jumped 1.27 percent, Oversea-Chinese Banking Corporation lost 0.42 percent, SATS spiked 1.36 percent, SembCorp Industries added 0.66 percent, Singapore Technologies Engineering dropped 0.57 percent, SingTel retreated 1.18 percent, Thai Beverage skidded 0.84 percent, United Overseas Bank collected 0.60 percent, Wilmar International climbed 0.80 percent, Yangzijiang Financial rallied 1.35 percent, Yangzijiang Shipbuilding surged 5.77 percent and Genting Singapore and Mapletree Industrial Trust were unchanged.

-The lead from Wall Street suggests mild consolidation as the major averages opened sharply lower but clawed their way back as the day progressed to end only slightly in the red.
+The lead from Wall Street is negative as the major averages opened slightly higher but quickly turned well into the red and remained that way for the rest of the session.

-The early weakness on Wall Street came as central banks around the world appear poised to continue raising interest in the months ahead, potentially tipping the global economy into a recession as they combat elevated inflation.
+The weakness on Wall Street came as traders continued to express concerns about the outlook for interest rates and the impact higher rates will have on the economy.

-A rebound by treasury yields also weighed on the markets, with the yield on the benchmark 10-year note regaining ground after easing in the two previous sessions.
-Selling pressure waned over the course of the session, however, as traders may feel the economic worries have been overdone.
+A continued rebound by treasury yields also weighed on the markets, with the yield on the benchmark ten-year note extending the sharp upward move seen on Wednesday.

-Upbeat U.S. economic data has added to worries the Federal Reserve will continue to aggressively raising interest rates going into the end of the year as payroll processor ADP said private sector employment in the U.S. increased slightly more than expected in September.
+Traders were also looking ahead to the release of the Labor Department's closely watched monthly employment report later today.

-Crude oil prices climbed higher on Wednesday after OPEC agreed to impose output cuts, aiming to spur a recovery in oil prices.
-West Texas Intermediate Crude oil futures for November climbed $1.24 or 1.4 percent at $87.76 a barrel.
+Oil prices climbed higher on Thursday, rising for a fourth straight session after OPEC announced on Wednesday that it would cut production by 2 million barrels per day from November, while a drop in U.S. crude inventories last week also contributed to the rise in oil prices.
+West Texas Intermediate Crude oil futures for November added $0.69 or 0.8 percent at $88.45 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!